 If your child is under the age of 17 and they’ve been charged with a misdemeanor charge, it will be prosecuted in the Family Court Division of Circuit Court (aka ‘Juvenile Court’).
 Jeffrey Buehner is a former Assistant Oakland County Prosecutor who was assigned to the Juvenile Justice Division.
-As a defense attorney, Mr. Buehner has helped many young people avoid detention and convictions using his extensive knowledge and experience in Juvenile Court.
+As a Michigan criminal defense attorney, Mr. Buehner has helped many young people avoid detention and convictions using his extensive knowledge and experience in Juvenile Court.

 Larceny involving items valued at less than $1,000 is usually charged as a misdemeanor.
 Larceny in a Building, irrespective of the value of the items allegedly stolen, is a felony if charged under Michigan state law.
 Larceny in a Building is, however, often charged under local city ordinance, in which case it is a misdemeanor.